Partial responses

 Guidance

-APIs may support partial responses in one of two ways:
+Section titled “Guidance”APIs may support partial responses in one of two ways:

-read_mask
+read_mask parameter

-Field masks can be used for granting the user fine-grained control over what
+Section titled “read_mask parameter”Field masks can be used for granting the user fine-grained control over what

 fields are returned.
 An API should support the mask as a request field

-named read_mask
+named read_mask.

 - The

-parameter must be optional:- An explicit value of
+read_maskparameter must be optional:- An explicit value of

-should be supported, and must return all fields. - If
+"*"should be supported, and must return all fields. - If

-is omitted, it must default to"*"
+read_maskis omitted, it must default to"*", unless otherwise documented.

 - An explicit value of